An iPad Pro is powerful mobile computer. Add a Zagg Slim Book Go and you get a genuine MacBook competitor.

 There are some seriously elaborate backlights in this gadget: choose from 7 different colors and 3 brightness levels.
 Backlit keys are a must for a keyboard that will be used in dim airline cabins and classrooms.
 The coolness is a bonus.

 Zagg built in an extra row of half-size function keys above the usual ones.
 These include handy multimedia controls for listening to music while you work.
 These add considerably to the usefulness of the keyboard.

 Rather than using the Apple Smart Connector, which Zagg could have done, the Slim Book Go employs Bluetooth to communicate between keyboard and iPad Pro.
 While this means you’ll need to remember to turn the keyboard on and off, there are advantages.

-The keyboard allows an iPhone or other computer to be paired, and switching between them happens with a touch of a button.
+The keyboard can be paired with the iPad Pro, but also an iPhone or other computer.
+And switching between them happens with a touch of a button.
 Also, the keyboard doesn’t have to be touching the tablet, so they can be arranged at different levels.

 This company promises the built-in battery is good for a year between recharges.
 When it’s time, there’s a USB-C port on the right edge.

 No trackpad.. yet